Slow Cooker Beef and Guinness Stew with Dumplings

 - Dust diced beef with plain flour and add a pinch of salt and pepper.

 - With a little oil in a hot pan, lightly brown the beef on all sides.
-Add in chopped shallots and minced garlic for the last 2-3 minutes.

-- Pour in Guinness and beef stock.
+- Pour in Guinness and add a beef stock cube.

 - Add fresh thyme and bay leaves.